 13. Tempelhofer Park

-Another open space and park in the city where you can do lots of outdoor activities like hike, run or bike.
+Another open space and park in the city where you can do lots of outdoor activities like hike, run or bike – all fantastic free things to do in Berlin.
 You can have picnics here and some people even grill sausages and bring out some beers for a lovely Berlin day out in the sun.

 Once known to be in the “death strip”, a militarized area that divided the east and west side of the Berlin wall.
 Now, the whole area spans both sides of the wall.
 It is now known to be a social, artistic, cultural center and park where you can lie around, take walks, have picnics and take in all the greenery.
 There is also a flea market going on every Sunday and it’s known for the Bearpit Karaoke – where people gather in the amphitheater to watch others bravely belt out tunes voluntarily.

 It is a park situated on Museum Island with the Berliner Dom right in front of it so you can get some of the best angles for your photos.
 Sometimes there are even street musicians, adding such a wonderful vibe to the ambiance.
-It’s one of the most perfect places to just sit around, people watch and enjoy the open air scenery of Berlin.
+It’s one of the most perfect places to just sit around, people watch and enjoy the open air scenery while you travel Berlin on a budget.

 16. Treptower Park